Training of intubation and bronchoscopy skills

-The report further concluded that enhanced intubation and bronchoscopy skills of staff can lead to improved patient safety
+The report further concluded that enhanced intubation and bronchoscopy skills of staff can lead to improved patient safety.

 The ideal scope for intubation and bronchoscopy training

-As a single-use flexible bronchoscope aScope 4 Broncho facilitates access to and practice of flexible intubation and bronchoscopy skills without doctors having to fear damage to an expensive reusable scope.
+As a single-use flexible bronchoscope, aScope 4 Broncho facilitates access to and practice of flexible intubation and bronchoscopy skills without doctors having to fear damage to an expensive reusable scope.

 aScope 4 Broncho offers the same features and advantages of conventional bronchoscope systems.
-The working channel and selection of three different sizes allows for training and education of a wide range of bronchoscopy procedures.
+The working channel and selection of three different sizes allows for training and education on a wide range of bronchoscopy procedures.